 - Set time limits.
 Just tell the person that you have to be somewhere in half an hour.

-- Hang out with them in a group rather then alone.
+- Hang out with them in a group rather than alone.
 This way you will always be able to talk to someone else instead.

 Those who always find someone to blame for the setbacks in their lives or their mistakes.
 They don’t want to take responsibility, and sooner or later they will end up blaming you too.

 These people are sometimes hard to identify at once.
 First, you will empathize with their problems and will try to help them.
 But their “time of need” will never pass.
-And these people will make you forget see tough times as opportunities to learn and grow.
+Toxic people will make you forget to see tough times as opportunities to learn and grow.
 You will soon find yourself blaming the circumstances and failing to do anything to change them or your attitude.

 Of course, sometimes it can be hard to tell if someone really needs help or just playing the victim.
 Here are a few signs to look out for: